 Our TE accounting contracts include multiple goods and services.
 Generally, we allocate the transaction price, and any relevant discounts, to all the products in the accounting contract based on the negotiated prices, which are largely aligned to the estimated standalone selling prices of distinct goods and services promised under the contracts.
 However, some discounts granted under the framework agreements may be allocated to selected performance obligations if specific performance conditions apply.
-Transaction price allocated to any lease components is based on the fair values as required by the lease accounting standard.
+Transaction price allocated to any lease components is based on the relative standalone selling prices of those leases as required by the new lease accounting standard.

-Our international TE arrangements include long-term network capacity arrangements (some being take-or-pay arrangements) as well as provision of satellite and colocation services (i.e. access to the rack spaces, utilities and managed services such as security and backups), for which revenue is usually recognised based on passage of time.
+Our international TE arrangements include long-term network capacity arrangements (some being take-or-pay arrangements) as well as provision of utilities and managed services such as security and backups, for which revenue is usually recognised based on passage of time.